Contributed by Laura Comtois - Fit For Life Physical Therapy

 - Foot or big toe stretches

-- Support - For over-pronation, get fit with a proper running shoe, or with an over the counter insole such as Superfeet Insoles
+- Support - For over-pronation, get properly fit for running shoes, or with an over the counter insole such as Superfeet

 - Strengthen - Given good mobility, strengthening of lower extremity muscles helps reduce impact through your leg and foot

-- This includes buttock, hip, quads, hamstrings and calf muscles
+- This includes buttocks, hips, quadriceps, hamstrings and calf muscles

-- Maintaining muscle strength & flexibility balance is key.
-Your Fit For Life Physical Therapists can help you with this balance.
+- Maintaining muscle strength, flexibility, & balance is key.
+Your Fit For Life Physical Therapists can help you with this strength, flexibility, & balance

 These recommendations reflect some of the basics about this injury.
 As always, seek medical advice should you be experiencing painful symptoms.